SMAC-Group/course_intro_statistics/slides/chapter1_diet.md

 # Getting the data

 In this set of slides we will replicate the `diet` data analysis presented in the lectures slides.
-Our first step is to download the data which are available in the `idar` R package.
-Assuming that this package is installed (if not please refer to Section 1 of this chapter), we can load the data as follows:
+Our first step is to download the data which are available in the `idar` `R` package.
+Assuming that this package is installed (if not please refer to Chapter 1), we can load the data as follows:

 ```r
 # Import data